He and I have been chatting for three months. He is married and should know better. Don’t be like him. And don’t be like me.

 “That guy, the multiple personalities one, is married.
 I fucking knew it.
 Why are they always fucking married and why do they think that’s cool?”

-We nodded and sighed and talked shit about men in general and Tom in particular before I decided to reply.
+We nodded and sighed and talked shit about men in general and him in particular before I decided to reply.

 “I don’t date married men.
 Been there, done that.
 I can’t date men who have smaller balls than me.”

 “Well, if you had some, you’d have left your wife if you’re so unhappy.
 I’m guessing the reason you haven’t is because there’s some kids involved.
 But the kids know bro, they know.
 So, do yourself a favour and walk away if you’re unhappy.”

 My avid readers will know this is a subject I’m a little passionate about so for the sake of moving the plot along, I’ve summarised my rant somewhat, but the gist was brutal.

 And yep, there were kids involved and it was complicated and all the things I’ve heard every married person say when making excuses to have affairs.
 So, I said goodbye to him and that was that.

 Except he didn’t go away.
 He is a persistent fucker who knew just how to flatter me and put me in my place at the same time.
 With doses of intelligence, a dominating nature and a seemingly genuine interest in me, it became harder and harder to ignore him.